ansyblenetwork/aquietlife/_posts/2021-07-06-buying-premium.md

 ---
-title: "Buy capital, not premium"
+title: "Tactics IV: Buy capital, not premium"
 ---

 According to the principle of capital efficiency with respect to the [case for shorting options contracts]({% post_url 2021-06-28-case-for-trading %}), you should never buy extrinsic value, or premium.